abdulshamim/Localization/README.md

 # Localization
-Localization for native language support
+Localization for native language support.

 Currently this demo project supporting English and German language.